derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/05/2023 16:15:58 : 3 Database Admins walked into a NoSQL bar.
+25/05/2023 16:15:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-My friend's in a band called '1023 Megabytes'...
-They haven't got a gig yet!
+A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
+"The year is 9999.
+You know COBOL, right?"
 <!-- replace-with-joke ends -->